baldurbjarnason/rehype-annotate/README.md

 ```

 The above code will print whatever issues are found out to the console, followed by the processed HTML.

+The `file.data.annotations` property will contain the annotations that have been matched to the HTML, in the order that the appear in the HTML file itself.

 ## API